dotnetcore/CAP/docs/content/user-guide/en/cap/configuration.md

 > Default: 24*3600 sec (1 days)

 The expiration time (in seconds) of the success message.
 When the message is sent or consumed successfully, it will be removed from database storage when the time reaches `SucceedMessageExpiredAfter` seconds.
 You can set the expiration time by specifying this value.

+#### UseDispatchingPerGroup

+> Default: false

+If `true` then all consumers within the same group pushes received messages to own dispatching pipeline channel.
+Each channel has set thread count to `ConsumerThreadCount` value.